fernandoenzo/wirescale/README.md

 ### The `[Wirescale]` section

-The `[Wirescale]` section of config files seen before, accepts the following optional fields:
+The `[Wirescale]` section of config files seen before is entirely optional, and accepts the following fields:

 - `interface` The network interface name that WireGuard will set up for this peer.
 Defaults to the peer name.
 - `iptables` Can be `true` or `false`.
 If set to `true`, iptables rules will be added to allow incoming traffic through the new network interface.
 Use this